steveoliver/modangular/README.md

 # Modangular
-An AngularJS seed with a modular file structure.
+This repo is an AngularJS seed with a modular file structure.

+The `client` directory is where the source files are.
+JS, Less, and HTML templates are built and copied over to the `public` directory.

+The `public` directory is what will be served.
+Static files like `index.html` and images belong in the `public` directory.

+The gulp build process includes linting, code style checking, template compiling, angular annotation, source file concatenation, less compilation, css minification, js minification, and js sourcemaps.

 # Setup
 ```